 Distribution and Habitat

-I. chelipes is a species of brackish water, being found in algae in estuaries and stream mouths, and in pools and under stones in mudflats and salt-marsh.
+Idotea chelipes is found in brackish habitats, such as in algae in estuaries and stream mouths, and in pools and under stones in mudflats and salt-marsh.
 It has been recorded on eastern British shores from the Humber southwards, and on southern and western coasts as far north as Shetland.
-There are also records up to the 1960s from Northumberland but no evidence of the species was found there in fieldwork conducted in the 1970s and 1980s, but the species was recorded in north Northumberland in 2023.
+Despite the existence of historical records from Northumberland, Sheader (2000) reported no evidence of I. chelipes there in fieldwork conducted in the 1970s and 1980s, but the species was recorded in north Northumberland in 2023.
 It has occasionally been recorded on Irish coasts (for further information, see here).